murilohenzo/project-fullstack/backend-app/UseCases.md

-## Casos de usos do projeto
+## Use Cases of the Project

-### Casos de Usos de Nivel
+### Level Use Cases
-- [x] Listar níveis existentes
+- [x] List existing levels
-- [x] Cadastrar um nível
+- [x] Register a level
-- [x] Editar um nível
+- [x] Edit a level
-- [x] Remover um nível
+- [x] Remove a level
-- [x] Impedir que um nível seja removido quando houver um (ou mais) desenvolvedor(es) associado a este
+- [x] Prevent the removal of a level when one or more developers are associated with it
-- [x] Adicionar funcionalidade de busca via query string para a listagem de níveis
+- [x] Add functionality for search via query string in the list of levels
-- [x] Exibir na listagem de níveis a quantidade de desenvolvedores associados a ele (nível) numa nova coluna
+- [x] Display the number of developers associated with each level in a new column in the list

-### Casos de Usos de Desenvolvedores
+### Developer Use Cases
-- [x] Cadastrar um desenvolvedor
+- [x] Register a developer
-- [x] Listar desenvolvedores existentes
+- [x] List existing developers
-- [x] Editar um desenvolvedor
+- [x] Edit a developer
-- [x] Pegar desenvolvedor pelo id
+- [x] Get a developer by ID
-- [x] Remover um desenvolvedor
+- [x] Remove a developer
-- [x] Adicionar funcionalidade de busca via query string para a listagem de desenvolvedores
+- [x] Add functionality for search via query string in the list of developers
-- [x] Adicionar paginação na listagem de desenvolvedores
+- [x] Add pagination to the list of developers